joshrouwhorst/qbp/README.md

 // This function will receive the current item in the items array,
-// and the instance of the queue you created. async function each(item, queue) { // You can also return a promise or provide a typical function.
+// and the instance of the queue you created. async function each(item, queue) { // You can also return a promise or provide a non-asynchronous function.
     var results = await _db.insert(item); // If your `batch` option was greater than 1 then this function gets an array of items passed to it.

     if (checkSomething) {